peggiezx/peggiezx.github.io/projects.md

 sidebar_sort_order: 4
 ---

-I love building projects because it is a great way to hone my coding skills and boost my confidence as a developer.
-I am always excited to take on more complex projects with people sharing the same passion.
-You can find my current projects below and also available on my <a href="https://github.com/peggiezx">Github</a>.
+I love building projects because they are a great way to hone my coding skills and boost my confidence.
+You can find some of these projects below and also on my <a href="https://github.com/peggiezx">Github</a>.

 ## <a href="https://xun-zhong-yelpcamp.herokuapp.com/">YelpCamp</a>